angular/angular/aio/content/guide/dependency-injection-in-action.md

 Use this technique to create a dependency object with a factory function whose inputs are a combination of *injected services* and *local state*.

 The dependency object \(returned by the factory function\) is typically a class instance, but can be other things as well.
-In this example, the dependency object is a string of the names of the runners up to the "Hero of the Month" contest.
+In this example, the dependency object is a string of the names of the runners-up to the "Hero of the Month" contest.

-In the example, the local state is the number `2`, the number of runners up that the component should show.
+In the example, the local state is the number `2`, the number of runners-up that the component should show.
 The state value is passed as an argument to `runnersUpFactory()`.
 The `runnersUpFactory()` returns the *provider factory function*, which can use both the passed-in state value and the injected services `Hero` and `HeroService`.